If you know anything about Amalfi town, then the idea of a death-defying bus ride from hell sounds pretty normal.

-While I focused on my kids, my parents were slowly edged to the back of the line.
+While I focused on my kids, my parents slowly edged to the back of the line.
 I didn’t even think they would make it on but watched them squeeze in as the last people on board.

 I didn’t get to talk to them during the entire trip as a horde of people separated us.
 We shouted our goodbyes as they stepped off at their stop before mine, promising to be in touch on the morrow.

 Is it better to stay in Positano vs Praiano?